clasen/DeepBaseRedis/README.md

 ## 🤯 Features
 - 🔍 Easily access and modify nested objects in JSON storage.
-- 📁 Provides an easy-to-use interface for connecting to Redis JSON and performing data operations, saving development.
+- 📁 Provides an easy-to-use interface for connecting to RedisJSON and performing data operations, saving development.
 - 🌱 Simple and intuitive API for managing complex JSON structures.

 ## 🤔 Why DeepBase